shubham-murtadak/POExtractor-AI-Powered-Automated-Email-Monitoring-Smart-Purchase-Order-Parsing/README.md

 ---

 ## 👩‍💻 **Contribute**
-Want to help make POExtractor even better? 🎉 Fork the repo, submit pull requests, or open issues with ideas!
+Want to help make POExtractor even better? 🎉
+- Fork the repo.
+- Submit pull requests.
+- Open issues with ideas or suggestions!

 ---